rasmusbuchholdt/plex-wrapper/README.md

 # plex-wrapper

-Small module that makes it easier to use the Plex API for management.
+A small module that makes it easier to use the Plex API for management.
-For now the wrapper will only support management side of things, media control will be added later.

 ## Usage